The jumpsuit is a

 ELVIS' JUMPSUITS

-The bejeweled jumpsuit became a trademark of Elvis Presley's live performances in the 1970s.
+performances in the 1970s.
 Although the look was iconic, it was also mocked as people said it made Elvis look like a drag queen.
-As the leader of the team that designed the infamous jumpsuits, Bill Belew played a large part in shaping Elvis' image.
+As the leader of the team that designed the infamous jumpsuits, Bill

 "You could be daring as a designer and put anything on Elvis and he could make it work.
 And the simplest outfits that didn't seem particularly remarkable on the rack transformed into something spectacular when Elvis put them on.
 He was that beautiful and powerful a presence.
 As a wardrobe designer Bob Mackie had a perfect muse and a perfect canvas in Cher.
-I got to have that in Elvis." - Bill Belew
+I got to have that in Elvis." - Bill Belew_______________________________________________

 MOTOCROSS DAREDEVIL'S JUMPSUIT